.jpg?alt=media&token=cafd09d9-9aef-4a0d-87fe-c46ce587ed4c)

 Resources for Condo Boards

-📂 Non-Highlighted Policy Example: Shows the problematic wording that puts corporations at risk. 📂 Highlighted Policy Example: Demonstrates the recommended wording for full coverage.
+📂 Non-Highlighted Policy Example: Shows the problematic wording that puts corporations at risk. 📂 Highlighted Policy Example: Demonstrates the recommended wording for full condo insurance coverage.

 Need Assistance?
-Contact HomeHealth Solutions today for expert guidance.
+Contact HomeHealth Solutions today for expert guidance on insurance for a condo.

 🚀 Take action now—review your condo insurance policy and ensure your corporation is fully protected.